Brow of the Hill Water Hardness & Quality Report (2026)

 Local geology and source profile

-Geology & Source: Supplied by the City of New Westminster or City of Coquitlam from Metro Vancouver (GVWD) Coquitlam Lake reservoir water — the Brow of the Hill Metro Vancouver distribution sub-zone carries soft water at 32 mg/L (1.9 gpg), consistent with the Metro Vancouver inner Tri-Cities soft supply.
+Supplied by the City of New Westminster or City of Coquitlam from the Metro Vancouver (GVWD) Coquitlam Lake reservoir, the Brow of the Hill Metro Vancouver distribution sub-zone carries soft water.
+This is consistent with the Metro Vancouver inner Tri-Cities soft supply.
+The geology typically involves igneous and metamorphic bedrock found in the Coast Mountains, which tends to yield softer water due to lower mineral content compared to areas with significant limestone or dolomite.